5G-ERA/Hackathon2023/README.md

         1) The credentials will be shared during the hackathon event
     1) `sudo docker push 5ghackathon/laser_scan_unique:1.0.0`

+### Bonus task

+If you are done with all tasks above, you may try the following bonus tasks.

+#### Process the LaserData in a separate Thread, instead of in the endpoint.

+This is the recommended approach because in this case, the data processing does not block the main thread, which is responsible for communication with the clients.
+You can use the available worker.py script to implement the "worker" and pass it data using the DataQueue in the TaskHolder.
+You can see the inspiration here: https://github.com/5G-ERA/Reference-NetApp/blob/06b97586615541a9e6d73e49f72975949e813f5d/src/python/era_5g_object_detection_standalone/era_5g_object_detection_standalone/interface.py#L109

+1) Move the "core algorithm" to the "process_data" method in worker.py
+2) Pass the scan_width parameter to the worker using metadata (you will need to modify the definition of the process_data method).
+   1) Remember!
+In this implementation, the worker process data from every connected robot.
+Therefore, you cannot save the parameter to the instance of the worker, because it could be different for each of the connected robots.
+3) Import the worker in the interface method, make an instance of it and run it.
+4) Pass the data to the worker using the data_queue

 ## Consuming the Newly created Network Application by robots

 In this session, you should edit the original obstacle_avoidance ROS package to offload the computation to the network application.